eth-sign/apeiron-protocol/apeiron-protocol.md

 **"Signs" Word Choice**

-'Signs' is a reference to 'signature', inspired by one of the primary features of EIP-1492 tokens: their relationship with the entity they originate from.
+'Signs' is a reference to 'signature', inspired by one of the primary features of Apeiron Protocol tokens: their relationship with the entity they originate from.
 This term found wide acceptance among virtually everyone who was NOT surveyed, and is applicable to an extensive range of distinguishable digital assets.
 Previously, we used a different name, FCS (First Come Signature), due to its relevance in the context of social networks, something that originated and inspired us to build this standard.
 However, we ultimately decided that 'sign' is more descriptive for most applications of this standard.
 Therefore, we will refer to these as 'sign' or 'signs' moving forward. (and back!).

 *Alternatives considered: FCS, syn, Apeiron (now is the Protocol name), real NFT, NFT*

 **Sign Identifiers**

-Each Sign is identified by a unique pair of 'string' and 'uint256 auto-incremental' values, namely the 'tokenId' and the 'key' respectively, within an ERC-1492 smart contract address in a specific chain.
+Each Sign is identified by a unique pair of 'string' and 'uint256 auto-incremental' values, namely the 'tokenId' and the 'key' respectively, within an Apeiron Protocol smart contract address in a specific chain.
 It is NOT possible for the identifiers to change over the lifetime of the contract once are mapped, except on the deletion.
 Therefore, the combination of the '(contract address, string tokenId, uint256 key, chain)' will be a globally unique and fully-qualified identifier for a specific asset on an EVM compatible chain.
-The 'tokenId' and 'key' should be treated as a "black box", and it is important to note that Signs can be destroyed/deleted by the functions included in the first standard EIP-1492 Cartridge, called "Pong".
+The 'tokenId' and 'key' should be treated as a "black box", and it is important to note that Signs can be destroyed/deleted by the functions included in the first standard Apeiron Protocol Cartridge, called "Pong".
 This happens because of a transfer or on a Console owner request.

 The choice of `string` for the tokenId allows a wide variety of representation applications, that in conjuntion with the metadata implementation will bring infinite possibilities to the developers.